thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/2. Configure Your Feed/fire-app-builder-configure-mrss-feed.md

     }
     ```

+    {% include note.html content="If you have multiple feeds, list them in this same code block above (separated out by commas, with each feed listed on a new line).
+You will need to add multiple DataLoaderRecipe files, each loading a separate feed at a different `url_index` position (for example, 0, 1, 2, etc.).
+You also need to list out these additional DataLoaderRecipes in your Navigator.json file.
+See the instructions in [Navigator Configuration Overview][fire-app-builder-configure-navigator] for more details.
+Specifically, see either the info for [open feeds][fire-app-builder-configure-navigator-open-feeds] [token-based feeds][fire-app-builder-configure-navigator-token-feeds]." %}

 3. If you followed the instructions in the previous section and renamed **Navigator_TwitTv.json** (in your app's **assets** folder) to **Navigator.json**, then rename **Navigator.json** back to **Navigator_TwitTv.json**.
 4. If you have a file called **Navigator.json** (in your app's **assets** folder), change its name to **Navigator_original.json** (or something similar).
 3. Duplicate **Navigator_TwitTv.json** and name it **Navigator.json**.